top of page

 Figure 4: Remotely Operated Underwater Vehicle for Oil Well Inspection

-Having toured an operational Coal Mine recently, I became familiar with the risks involved in extracting natural resources from below the Earth's surface.
+Having recently toured an operational coal mine, I also gained firsthand appreciation of the many risks involved in subsurface resource extraction.
 Strict guidelines are set by the mining regulatory body, extraction operations are kept in constant vigil, and manpower safety is given the highest priority.
-The mine executives were interested to explore my firm's non-invasive Subsurface Mapping solutions in order to characterize the colliery and make the extraction operations less-wasteful, and safer for the manpower, assets and the environment.
+The mine’s leadership expressed interest in my firm’s non-invasive subsurface mapping solutions to help characterize their colliery and make extraction safer, less wasteful, and more efficient.

 1. OCEAN CURRENT MAPPING TO SCHEDULE OIL WELL INSPECTION

-• loading Hybrid Coordinate Ocean Model (HYCOM) - Ocean Prediction System data next
+• Import Hybrid Coordinate Ocean Model (HYCOM) – Ocean Prediction System datasets

-• visualizing the output in 3D and interpreting it
+• Visualize and interpret the output in 3D

 Video 1: Mapping Ocean Currents using GIS to schedule Oil Well Inspection